bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

-The signature of a constructor is similar to the signature of a method except there is no return type, not even ``void``, and instead of a method name, the name of the constructor is the same as the name of the class.
-The constructors you write will almost always be marked ``public``.
+The signature of a constructor is similar to the signature of a method except there is no return type, not even ``void``, and instead of a method name, the name of the constructor is always the same as the name of the class.
+The constructors you write will be marked ``public``.
 Like methods, constructors also have a **parameter list** specified in parenthesis that declare the variables that will be used to hold the arguments passed when the constructor is called.